SanB-1/EMS-EasyChart/README.md

 An simple 911-IFT narrative generator for EMS providers.

-Run EZ2.py to start the program.
+Run GUI.py to start the program.

-Planned changes: UI